Jimut123/RV-PBS/README.md

 The dataset is annotated using [CVAT](https://github.com/openvinotoolkit/cvat).
 We are planning to release an extended version of this dataset soon.
 If you are a haematologist, then you could help us by annotating and adding more data. **Please make sure that the data is ethically cleared before uploading new data in public servers, such as Github.**

+### Snapshot of dataset creation using CVAT

 <center>
   <img src="https://github.com/Jimut123/RV-PBS/blob/main/assets/cvat_mask_basophil.png">
 </center>

 ## Some relevant stuffs from the paper

+**Please study the paper for getting more insights.
+Here are some snapshots from the paper:**

 ### Smear slides cropped dataset